-1. Do Your Research
+1. Research Care Options

 - Talk to friends or colleagues.
 Perhaps they have gone through a similar situation and can offer recommendations and tips.
 Nursing homes want your business, so of course they will work hard to play up the quality of their own services.
 Their clients and customers, however, may not have such loyalties.